The Importance of Writing Individually Owned Life Policies Under Trust

 When a death occurs, the surviving partner or children will have enough on their plate without having to worry about potential financial difficulties too.
 If the deceased’s income was required to meet mortgage repayments and other bills or debts, a delay of months, due to probate, could have severe repercussions.

 If IHT is an issue, then using a trust would generally avoid or save 40% inheritance tax on that sum assured value too.

-So back to basics – there is no reason why life cover designed to protect your family should not be written under a trust.
-No reason at all.
+So, let’s get back to basics; there is generally no good reason why individually owned life cover designed to protect a family should not be written under a suitable trust.

 Read more here.

 If you’re studying for your CII AF1 exam, and you’re wanting to feel confident on exam day, you’ll need to prepare as much as possible.
 Grab our free taster to try out one of Brand Financial Training’s resources for yourself.
 Click the link to download the AF1 mock paper taster now!